 Excitement reached fever pitch when Atletico Pantoja finally secured top spot on the league’s final day.
 Founded by Argentinian migrants, the club entered the title race as favourites, and while the higher level of investment placed additional pressure on the team, they ultimately lived up to the nation’s expectations.

-This promising new league stands on a firm financial footing, having secured name sponsorship for the first three seasons before a ball had been kicked and with four out of five games televised every week.
+*A positive start *This promising new league stands on a firm financial footing, having secured name sponsorship for the first three seasons before a ball had been kicked and with four out of five games televised every week.
 Yaneri Martinez is particularly pleased that the match schedule played out exactly as planned, paying testament to the punctuality and professionalism of all those involved.